genericuser256/coding-challenge-backend/README.md

 ## The scenario

-You are a building a new RESTful API to manage events which are currently organized by hand and this is proving unwieldly.
+You are a building a new RESTful API to manage events which are currently organized by hand and this is proving unwieldy.
 The first iteration of the solution is to add existing, upcoming events to a brand new database and build a REST API to get a list of events.

 ### Requirements

 #### The Data

 Determine how to model the data to be used in the API.
 You find a sample of what is currently available in `data/data.json`.

 The existing system is capturing events which have a location, a name, and an organizer, who is a member of staff responsible for the event.
 You also know that there will be a need to associate a list of invitees with events, along